MohamedAmineBENNAJI/Pygame-robots-vs-dinosaurs/README.md

 - There is a Monster dinosaur(with more health) that joins to our game from time to time.
 - There are some obstacles that a robot can hide behind to take cover from dinosaur attacks.
 - Each robot has 3 lives, once dead it can respawn with 50% of health before the game is over.
-- For the scoring, attacking a red dinosaur will give you 100 points, attacking a yellow dinosaur will give you 200 points and green dinosaurs will give you 300 point, whereas hitting the Monster dinosaur will give you 100 points per hit !
+- For the scoring, attacking a red dinosaur will give you 100 points per hit, attacking a yellow dinosaur will give you 200 points and green dinosaurs will give you 300 point, whereas hitting the Monster dinosaur will give you 100 points per hit !
-- Dinosaurs are fixed in the simulation space but you can make them moving to make the game harder by setting the **moving_dinosaurs** flag to **True**.
+- Dinosaurs are fixed in the simulation space but you can make them moving to make the game harder by setting the **moving_dinosaurs** flag to **1** or **-1**.

 ## Running the Game on your local environment